An anime movie set within the Sakura Wars video game series released in Japan on December 22nd, 2001. It is set in between the third and fourth games.

 - Corrupt Corporate Executive: Brent markets the demons as Japhkiels.

 - Curb-Stomp Battle:

-- After taking back the Imperial Theater, the Flower division takes out the demons with ease.
+- After taking back the Imperial Theater, the Flower division easily curb-stomps the demons.

-- Brent himself defeats almost all of the Flower division members, and even destroys Ratchet's Eisenkleid.
+- Brent himself defeats almost all of the Flower division members to the point that he destroys Ratchet's Eisenkleid.

 - Darkest Hour: Occurs twice in the movie:

 Sumire: What can we do, I ask you?
 Shoghei-Maru (the airship) has been sealed, Wind Division and the deputy commander [Kaede] are being held at the Imperial Theater.
 What can we do in such a predicament?

 - In the second half of the film, Commander Yoneda is missing, Orihime has been ambushed and brainwashed by Patrick Hamilton, Maria is missing after attempting to investigate Douglas-Stewart, Kaede Fujieda and the Wind Division are placed under house arrest at the Great Imperial Theater, and the Imperial Flower Combat division has been placed on indefinite standby and isn't allowed back at the theater.
 It's even lampshaded by Sumire: